synrais/ArduinoOBI-Auto-RP2040/README.md

 ## Auto-Unlock

-If a battery is locked (and not dead), the monitor performs a charger-style unlock sequence automatically.
-There are two stages:
+If a battery is locked (and the failure code is not 15), the monitor performs a charger-style unlock sequence automatically.
+It alternates between two techniques for up to six attempts total, stopping as soon as a pass declares success.

-### Stage 1 — Error reset (yellow)
+### Odd attempts — Error reset (yellow)
-The monitor power-cycles the bus, sends the standard `DA 04` error-reset command, then re-checks all three checksums.
-This handles the most common lock conditions where the BMS can self-correct in a single pass.
-If it works, done.
-If checksums are still bad, move to Stage 2.
-If the lock persists for a non-checksum reason, the LED turns red — retrying the same command won't help.
+The monitor power-cycles the bus, enters test mode, and sends the standard `DA 04` error-reset command.
+This tells the BMS to attempt its own self-repair.
+The bus is then re-read and all three checksums are verified.
+This handles the most common lock conditions — a single pass is usually enough.
+If all checksums come back clean the battery is unlocked and the sequence stops.

-### Stage 2 — Frame write (purple)
+### Even attempts — Frame write (purple)
-If checksums remain corrupt after the reset, the BMS cannot self-repair them.
-The monitor reads the battery's own live data frame, recalculates the correct checksum values from the actual data already stored, and writes the corrected frame back to the BMS.
-Only the checksum bytes are changed — cycle count, capacity, health history, and all other data are left completely untouched.
-The result is read back and verified before declaring success.
-This stage is attempted once.
-If it fails, the LED turns red.
+If checksums are still corrupt after a `DA 04` pass, the BMS cannot repair them itself.
+The monitor reads the battery's live data frame, recalculates the correct checksum values from the actual data already stored, and writes the corrected frame back to the BMS.
+Only the checksum nybbles are changed — cycle count, capacity, health history, and all other data are left completely untouched.
+The written frame is read back immediately and verified before declaring success.

+The two techniques alternate — reset, frame write, reset, frame write — up to six cycles.
+In practice almost all batteries unlock on the first or second attempt.
+If all six attempts are exhausted without success the LED turns red.

-Failure code 15 (BMS dead) skips both stages entirely — those packs cannot be recovered this way.
+Failure code 15 (BMS considered dead) skips the sequence entirely — those packs cannot be recovered this way.

+---

+## Auto-Lock

+Bridging GPIO 4 → GPIO 5 before inserting a battery switches the device into **Lock mode** (idle LED pulses red).
+This mode is intended for testing — it deliberately forces a battery into a locked state by corrupting its checksum nybbles.

+When a battery is detected the device reads the frame and identifies the battery type.
+Types 5, 6, and unknown are rejected immediately (yellow LED) — only types 0, 2, and 3 are supported.
+If the battery is already locked, the device reports it and stops.

+For an unlockable battery the device enters test mode and writes a modified frame where the three main checksum nybbles are intentionally set to wrong values.
+This is attempted up to three times, with the offset value incremented each attempt so the written value is different every pass, preventing the BMS from accepting a coincidentally correct value.
+After each write the frame is read back to confirm the checksums are genuinely bad.
+A second power-cycle verify follows to confirm the corrupt values survive a full bus reset.

+On success the LED flashes green.
+On failure it flashes red.
+Remove the GPIO 4–5 bridge to return to scan/unlock mode.

 ---